 Nándori Cukrászda

-If you feel that downtown’s pastry shops offer a slightly touristy experience and prefer someplace that locals also frequent, head to Nándori Cukrászda.
-This popular neighborhood joint, which is reachable from downtown by foot, has been going strong since 1957.
+If you feel that downtown’s pastry shops offer a touristy experience and prefer someplace that locals also frequent, head to Nándori Cukrászda.
+This popular neighborhood joint, which is reachable from downtown on foot, has been going strong since 1957.
 You'll find here classic Hungarian cakes, tarts, savory biscuits, marzipan figurines, and also ice cream in the warmer months.
-They're remarkably consistent and just a notch below those of Budapest's celebrated hot spots like Gerbeaud and Auguszt.
+They're remarkably consistent and just a notch below those served at Budapest's celebrated hotspots like Auguszt.

 Most recently, I’ve had an excellent Rákóczi túrós here, and an unexpected find was the light and tasty képviselő fánk, a profiterole-like cream puff with vanilla custard and whipped cream.
 On Saturdays, it’s not unusual that a line stretches outside the premises.
-Almost across the street from here is Jedermann Café, a local’s favorite bar that’s also worth a visit.
+Across the street from here is Jedermann Café, a local’s favorite jazz bar that’s also worth a visit.